yogithasivakumar04/codealpa_tasks_2/README.md

-# codealpa_tasks_2
 Basic Arithmetic Calculator in C

-Project Description
+About Project

-This project implements a simple calculator using C programming and switch-case statements.
+This project is a basic arithmetic calculator developed using the C programming language.
+It performs simple mathematical operations like addition, subtraction, multiplication, and division.

 Features

-- Addition
+- Addition of two numbers
-- Subtraction
+- Subtraction of two numbers
-- Multiplication
+- Multiplication of two numbers
-- Division
+- Division of two numbers
+- User-friendly menu-based program

-Language Used
+Technologies Used

-- C Programming
+- C Programming Language

-Concepts Used

-- Switch Case
-- User Input
-- Arithmetic Operators
-- Conditional Statements
+How to Run

+1. Download or clone this repository
+2. Open the C file using a C compiler
+3. Compile the program
+4. Run the executable file

+Learning Outcomes

+- Learned basic C programming concepts
+- Improved logical thinking and problem-solving skills
+- Practiced conditional statements and user input handling

 Author

 Yogitha

-Internship

-CodeAlpha C Programming Internship

----